 Tends to form floating mats that clog water ways.

 Water Lettuce grows in streams, lakes, and ponds.

-Water lettuce is a free-floating plant with many spongy, dusty green simple leaves.
-The leaves are covered in very fine hairs and arranged in a spiral pattern from the center of the plant.
-The leaves are 1 to 6 inches wide and have large veins running their length.
-The flowers are seldom seen.
+Water lettuce is non-native to the United States.
 Water lettuce is a very aggressive invader and can form thick floating mats.
-If these mats cover the entire surface of the pond they can cause oxygen depletions and fish kills.
+If these mats cover the entire surface of the pond they can cause oxygen depletion and fish kills.
 Water lettuce should be controlled so they do not cover the entire pond.

-This plant is not native to North America and it is illegal to possess or transport this species in Texas.
-Please report any sightings of this plant to Texas Park and Wildlife Department.
+This is a non-native plant that should not be grown as it is invasive and illegal to possess or transport this species in Texas.
+Please report sightings to the Texas Parks and Wildlife Department at (512) 389-4800.